Where to Celebrate Hanukkah in London

 Honey & Spice Deli

-Founders Sarit and Itamar have given Eater the inside scoop into their upcoming plans for Hanukkah.
-Visit Honey & Spice Deli at 52 Warren Street to pick up a specially made Hanukkah doughnut or five: each doughy deep-fried ball of goodness is filled with bergamot curd, then rolled in bergamot sugar to finish.
-While you’re there, load up on other goodies too, like their signature babka or moussaka and save yourself from a bit of pre-holiday cooking in the run up to Christmas.
-Follow them on Instagram to keep your eyes peeled for the first doughnut drop sighting.
-Available in store only.
+Founders Sarit Packer and Itamar Srulovich invite Londoners to visit Honey & Spice Deli at 52 Warren Street, to pick up a specially made Hanukkah doughnut or five.
+Each doughy deep-fried ball of goodness is filled with bergamot curd, then rolled in bergamot sugar to finish.
+It’s a good plan to load up on other goodies too, like its signature babka or moussaka.
+Follow on Instagram to find out when the first doughnuts will drop, as they’re available in-store only.

 Tongue & Brisket

 Honestly, who doesn’t need a two quid latke pick-me-up now and again, especially at this time of year.
-With three locations in central London, and available on the menu year-round, Tongue & Brisket comes highly recommend for all your deep-fried potato snack needs.
-Each latke is pre-made from shredded potatoes then fried to order to deliver the perfect crunchy, slightly salty, deep-fried snack you didn’t know you needed.
+With three locations in central London, and available on the menu year-round, Tongue & Brisket comes highly recommend for each and every deep-fried-potato snack need.
+Each latke is pre-made from shredded potatoes, then fried to order to deliver the perfect crunchy, slightly salty mouthful.
 Given the holiday’s dedication to all things oil, this is one of the easiest recommendations there could be.
-Founded by Bambos Georgiou of B&K Salt Beef Bar, he has spent his career building his pedigree reputation, including establishing the iconic Brass Rail at Selfridges.
-The man does not mess around.
-Keep it cheap and cheerful or treat yourself by taking some of their house cured salt beef or homemade chopped liver home with you.
+Founded by Bambos Georgiou of B&K Salt Beef Bar, the man does not mess around, and it’s best to keep it cheap and cheerful with some house-cured salt beef or homemade chopped liver to take home after the latkes.

 Menorah lighting @ Islington

-The second largest public menorah lighting, according to the Chabad Islington website, is taking place this evening 18 December from 17:30 — 19:00 p.m.
+The second-largest public menorah lighting, according to the Chabad Islington website, is 18 December from 5:30 p.m. to 7 p.m.
 It’s free and open to the public.
 Enjoy a latke or doughnut and listen to the live klezmer band as the community welcomes in the Jewish holiday by lighting the menorah.
 Follow the crowds and the smells of freshly fried potato latkes, an Ashkenazic holiday tradition, all the way to Islington Green N1 8DU where the festivities will take place.
-Then, spin a dreidel to gamble for gelt (money) and enjoy a sufganiyot, a Sephardic Hanukkah tradition, or make your own candle with instruction from the Jewish Museum before heading home.
+Then, spin a dreidel to gamble for gelt and enjoy a sufganiyot, a Sephardic Hanukkah tradition, or make a candle with instruction from the Jewish Museum before heading home.
 An action-packed community event welcome to all faiths and ages.

 Jewish Museum London